 We made our ice cream in the Magimix Le Glacier 1.5 litre ice cream maker, a fantastic little ice cream maker, that is both affordable and low tech, but works amazingly well.

-Simply pop the bowl into the freezer for 10 hours, put it together, switch on and then pour in your ice cream base, and hey presto you have ice cream in 30 minutes.
-I find this type of ice cream maker; where you pre freeze, consistently makes firmer ice cream than the type with a compressor, and had the obvious advantages of being considerably cheaper, smaller, and lighter (and perfect to take on a self catering holiday if you really are an ice cream addict).
-Of course for the machine to work you do need to pre freeze the bowl, which on this model is 20cm across, and 18cm tall, so it does take up a fair bit of room in the freezer and I always have to have a good rearrange to fit it in (if I had a full size, or chest freezer it would live in there all the time).
+Simply pop the bowl into the freezer for 10 hours.
+Then put it together, switch on and pour in your ice cream base.
+Hey presto, you have ice cream in 30 minutes.
+I find this type of ice cream maker where you pre freeze, consistently makes firmer ice cream than the type with a compressor.
+It also has the obvious advantages of being considerably cheaper, smaller, and lighter.
+It’s perfect to take on a self catering holiday if you really are an ice cream addict.

 It will churn up to 2 pints of ice cream or sorbet, and coped well with smaller amounts too.
 Cleaning up is easy, simply wash with warm water, and allow to dry before refreezing.
-It should last for years – Ed’s ice cream loving sister has an older model that she has had for ages, and it is still much loved and going strong.
+It should last for years.
+Ed’s ice cream loving sister has an older model that she has had for ages.
+It is still much loved and going strong.

 The 1.5 model is available for £59.95 for John Lewis, and the smaller 1.1 model which makes just over a pint of ice cream is £49.95.